spolisar/Fitness/pages/Fitness Books.md

-tags:: fitness, books
+tags:: books

 - [[Superfunctional Training 1.0]]
 - [[The Protean Performance System]]
 - Functional Training and Beyond
-- The art of Expressing the Human Body
+- The Art of Expressing the Human Body
 - Convict Conditioning
 - Convict Conditioning 2
 -